A synthetic approach to detecting $v_1$-periodic families: Introduction

-New synthetic models of the connective image-of-$J$ spectrum $\j$ are constructed inside both $\F_p$- and $\BP$-synthetic spectra for each prime $p$.
-These models are then used to produce modified Adams and Adams--Novikov spectral sequences for $\j$ without ever considering its $\F_p$- or $\BP$-homology---these are drastic simplifications to the previous methods to calculate related spectral sequences for $\j$.
+at the prime $2$, for example.
+Using synthetic spectra, we construct modified Adams and Adams--Novikov spectral sequences for $\j$ and compute them entirely---which is a simple task, on par with computing the homotopy groups of $\j$.
+We do this without ever computing the $\F_p$- or $\BP$-homology of $\j$ nor the associated $\Ext$-groups.
+This is a drastic simplification of previous methods to calculate related spectral sequences for $\j$.
 Indeed, the classical Adams spectral sequence (ASS) for $\j$ requires difficult and subtle computations, going back to Davis \cite{daviscohomologyofj} and completed only recently by Bruner--Rognes \cite{imageofjbrunerrognes}.
-As far as the authors are aware, there is no computation of an Adams--Novikov spectral sequence (ANSS) of $\j$ in the literature nor of the comodule $\BP_\ast \j$.
-In contrast, using synthetic methods we can easily produce a modified ASS and a modified ANSS for $\j$ and compute them completely using only minimal input, such as the effect of the Adams operations on the homotopy groups of $\KU$.
-To demonstrate the utility of these modified spectral sequences, we reprove the following classical detection statement.
+As far as the authors are aware, there is no computation of an Adams--Novikov spectral sequence (ANSS) of $\j$ in the literature nor of the comodule $\BP_\ast \j$.\\

+Of course, the homotopy groups of $\j$ are well-known and easy to compute from the homotopy groups of $\ko$ and the action of the Adams operations.
+The utility of these modified spectral sequences is not as another approach to compute the homotopy groups of $\j$, but rather as a tool to prove detection statements.
+To demonstrate this, we provide a short and simplified proof of the following classical fact, widely credited to Adams \cite{adamsjx} and unpublished work of Sullivan (see May \cite[\textsection17]{infiniteloopspaces} and Madsen \cite[Th.5.5]{ibmadsenjstatement}).

 \begin{theoremalph} Fix a prime $p$.
 The unit map $\Sph\to \j$ induces a surjection on homotopy groups. \end{theoremalph}